House Cleaning Tips > Clutter > Make Your Home Clutter Free

 5. Check opened boxes of cereal, grains and pasta.
 Be sure they aren't supporting alien life-forms.

 6. Go through your garage.
-If the recycle containers are full to over-flowing, don't procrastinate any longer.
-Make the trip to the recycle center.
-Be sure to take along any old tools or appliances that might be repairable.
+If the recycle containers are full to over-flowing, don’t procrastinate any longer.
+Set them on the curb if you have garbage service or make the trip to the recycle center.
+Be sure to take along any old tools or appliances that are not repairable.

 Bad habits are easy to make and hard to break.
 Good habits are hard to make, but easy to break.